Natural gas odor in Arlington prompts concern

 Arlington ISD sent a message to schools acknowledging the odor.
 The district encouraged all schools to keep students indoors and refrain from outdoor activities as a precaution.

-District staff are also adjusting campus air intake systems to try to minimize the smell in classrooms.
+District staff also adjusted campus air intake systems to try to minimize the smell in classrooms.

 What we don't know:

-Atmos Energy said the issue is not related to any of its pipelines.
-Instead, the gas company referred all questions about the reported pipeline issue to Energy Transfer Pipeline.
+Atmos Energy said the issue was not related to any of its pipelines.
+Instead, the gas company referred all questions back to Energy Transfer.

-The Source: The information in this story comes from the Arlington Fire Department and Arlington ISD.
+The Source: The information in this story comes from the Arlington Fire Department, Arlington ISD, Atmos Energy, and Energy Transfer.